 There are some shops that blend lifestyle/interiors with fashion, such as Ahoy Trader, Hendrix & Harlow, Hope & May and for those who have some serious dollars to drop, there’s Island Luxe Tribe.
 If you’re in the market for gifts, kids’ decor or amazing prints, visit Love Mae‘s HQ and studio or Pop & Scott in the Byron Industrial Estate.

-CATCH A TRAIN.
-OK this may not sound that exciting if you’re from the city and commute by rail everyday, but this is a train ride with a difference.
-The world’s first solar-powered train is now being operated by The Byron Bay Railroad Company, taking passengers from the town’s centre to North Beach station at Sunrise (near the Industrial Estate and Elements of Byron Resort).
-Now running a return shuttle on the hour, seven days a week, it’s a great way to see some countryside – have a quick cocktail at Elements and hop back on for the return 10-minute ride.
+The vintage beauty goes between the town’s centre to North Beach station at Sunrise (near Elements of Byron Resort).
+With a return shuttle on the hour, seven days a week, it’s a great way to see some countryside – have a quick cocktail at Elements and hop back on for the return 10-minute ride.

 The Pighouse Flicks is a lounge cinema with a difference.
 Seats are custom-designed couches, the atmosphere relaxed and the selection of films mainly arthouse, classic and foreign.
 Located within the Byron Bay Brewery complex, you can pop in after the movie for locally brewed craft beer and delicious food.

-The Cape Byron Distillery, located on the Brook’s family macadamia orchard in the Byron hinterland, is the home of Brookie’s Gin; a locally loved drop.
-On Fridays, Saturdays and Sundays, the passionate gin makers operate Distillery Tours and Tastings at the cellar door, taking you through the process of sourcing botanicals from the surrounding rainforest and sharing how the spirit is produced and perfected – and obviously you get to throw back a few gins as part of the tour.
+The Cape Byron Distillery, located on the Brook’s family macadamia orchard in the Byron hinterland, is the home of the award-winning Brookie’s Gin; a locally loved drop.
+On Fridays, Saturdays and Sundays, the passionate gin makers operate Distillery Tours and Tastings at the cellar door.
+You are taken through the process of sourcing botanicals from the surrounding rainforest and sharing how the spirit is produced and perfected – and obviously you get to throw back a few gins as part of the tour.
 Bookings essential.